Does The Thought Of Going Grain-Free . . .

 - tallow (or lard / palm shortening for frying – how to render lard)

 - Measure one cup of crispy pecans

 - Using a small processor or coffee grinder process the nuts until they are ground fine and spread them out evenly on a large plate

-- Scramble the egg in a shallow soup bowl and mix in the salt and pepper (and any other seasonings you may like)
+- Whisk the egg in a shallow soup bowl and mix in the salt and pepper (and any other seasonings you may like)

-- Dip the fillets in the scrambled egg, being sure to cover the entire piece on both sides
+- Dip the fillets in the whisked egg, being sure to cover the entire piece on both sides

 - Dredge the fillets in the crushed pecans until thoroughly coated

 - Heat the tallow in a large frying pan

 - Place the fillets in the pan and fry on medium heat on each side until browned and cooked through (approximately 5 – 6 minutes each side, depending upon the thickness)

 Click Here To Learn More About The Go Grain-Free eCourse!